-What Is A Population
+What Is a Population in Research?

-- If your research is about study habits of UK university students, then all UK university students make up your population.
+- If your research is about the study habits of UK university students, then all UK university students make up your population.

 - If you are studying customer satisfaction at a retail chain, every customer who shops there is part of the population.